faraz525/eCommerceFruit/APIDOC.md

 ```

 **Error Handling:**
-- Possible 500 (client error) if there arent enough parameters or they are incorrect
+- Possible 500 (server error) if there arent enough parameters or they are incorrect

 ## Logsout the user